lucaschmider/SystemnaheProgrammierung/first-day/documentation.md

 }
 ```

-I used the I/O Pins view in order to check my results.
+I used the I/O Pins view in order to check my results and saw that the pin was blinking just as expected, allthough I'm not quite sure whether the timing is correct nor if it is even consistently wrong.